Gleipn/desafio-cloud-infra/README.md

 # Descrição Técnica
-Este arquivo contém a descrição técnica do código main.tf e as alterações que realizadas para melhorar a segurança e automatizar a instalação do Nginx.
+Este arquivo contém a descrição técnica do código main.tf e as alterações realizadas para melhorar a segurança e automatizar a instalação do Nginx.

 ## Análise Técnica